ccmcdougall/ccmcdougall.github.io/about.md

 ### About

 Multidisciplinary imaging scientist currently working as a postdoctoral associate in the [Stroke & Cognition Research Group](https://cumming.ucalgary.ca/cerebral-circulation-cognition/stroke-cognition) at the University of Calgary.
+In graduate school I focused on quantitative imaging approaches to high-speed wind tunnel experiments using laser-based imaging.
+In my post-doctoral work I am focusing on quantitative blood flow measurements from CT angiography, specifically characterizing tissue perfusion.

 ### Education